matuteiglesias/journal/content/Business/2024-11-28_Legal_and_Strategic_Planning_for_Family_Property_M.md

 ## 📅 2024-11-28 — Session: Legal and Strategic Planning for Family Property Management

 **🕒 00:40–02:30**
-**🏷️ Labels**: legal, family management, property, strategy, agreement
+**🏷️ Labels**: Legal, Family Management, Property, Strategy, Agreement
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address legal and [[strategic planning]] for the management of family properties, focusing on revocation of power of attorney, drafting legal documents, and structuring family agreements.
+The session aimed to address legal and strategic planning for the management of family properties, focusing on revocation of power of attorney, drafting legal documents, and structuring family agreements.

 ### Key Activities
 - Reviewed legal strategies for revoking a special power of attorney granted to Antonio Alejandro Iglesias, based on CCCN.